-So as Page 73’s year and my Fellowship year draw to a close (and we prepare for Polar Vortex 2.0!), I am writing to personally ask you to support Page 73.
+As Page 73’s year and my Fellowship year draw to a close, I am writing to personally ask you to support Page 73.
 Will you consider making a tax-deductible gift to Page 73 so they can continue to change the lives of early-career playwrights like me?
-I can’t wait to meet the next group of playwrights who will enter their programs and receive beautiful productions – and I want those writers to have an experience every bit as meaningful as mine.
-Your support will help keep Page 73’s incredible new play development and production resources thriving.
+There are playwrights out there right now saying, “this is what I want to do with my life,” though it seems like it can’t happen.
+Your gift will help Page 73 ask those playwrights, “How can we make this happen?”
+And they will.

 Welcome to our membership program that gets you priority access to productions, readings and workshops — and, of course, our parties!